thosgood/this-weeks-finds/markdown/201-250/week226.md

 To see the relation, recall that a good cryptographic hash code shouldn't let you guess a message from its digest.
-So, for example, if my message is the EMPTY STRING --- no message at all! --- its digest should be a pseudorandom sequence.
+So, for example, if my message is the **empty string** --- no message at all! --- its digest should be a pseudorandom sequence.

 For example, if we apply SHA-1 to the empty string we get the following